Bree0001/Warigia-s-Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio Example <a name="about-project"></a>
+# 📖 Warigia's POrtforlio <a name="about-project"></a>

-**Portfolio Example** is a project aim to help Brendah Warigia who's my mentee better understand the params of the current project she's doing.
+**Warigia's POrtforlio** is a project aim to help Brendah Warigia who's my mentee better understand the params of the current project she's doing.

 ## 🛠 Built With <a name="built-with"></a>